startechsheffield/fuji/README.md

 The log and setting modules require *"/usr/share/stech/api"* to exist and be accessible to all users in order to function correctly.
 Without access to it, those modules won't work.

 ## The module won't work on my version of Python
 Our module was written in Python3, and does not (and WILL not) officially support any version of Python2.
-Given it's pre-release status, tests are not yet completed.
+Given it's newly-released status, tests are not yet completed.
 Python 3 versions that are known to work are listed at the head of this document.

 Pip won't install the module to a Python2.x installation, but it can be downloaded manually and files setup can be forced by using the "-f" or "--force" flags if required.
 In this case, we aren't responsible for any instability.